Maghish/HoeX/README.md

-# Hoe-X
+# HoeX
-Hoe X is a discord bot developed using discord.py.
+HoeX is a discord bot developed using discord.py.